ConservationMetrics/gc-scripts-hub/f/connectors/sensingclues/README.md

 # Sensing Clues

-[**Sensing Clues**](https://sensingclues.org/) is a wildlife-monitoring platform.
-Rangers and community members record observations in the [Cluey Data Collector](https://sensingclues.org/portal) app; Focus stores those records (and CSV uploads) as observations tagged with an ontology of species, activities, and other concepts.
+[**Sensing Clues**](https://sensingclues.org/) is a wildlife monitoring platform.
+Rangers and community members record observations in the [Cluey](https://www.sensingclues.org/data-collection) Data Collection app; these are then synchronized with Sensing Clues, which stores those records as observations tagged with an ontology of species, activities, and other concepts.
+Users can access these observations via the [Sensing Clues Central](https://central.sensingclues.org/) web application, where they can also upload CSVs.

 ## `sensingclues_observations.py`